JirR02/dotfiles/README.md

 ## How to manage your own Dotfiles?

 To manage my Dotfiles I use a git bare repository.
-If you are interested in my method go check out [https://www.youtube.com/watch?v=tBoLDpTWVOM&t=746s](DistroTube's video) on it.
+If you are interested in my method go check out [DistroTube's video](https://www.youtube.com/watch?v=tBoLDpTWVOM&t=746s) on it.

 ## License